jasononeil/compiletime/README.md

 	var file = CompileTime.readFile("README.md"); // will be compiled as an ordinary string in your code

+	// Read a file and use String Interpolation

+	var name="Jason", age=25;
+	var greeting = CompileTime.interpolateFile("test.txt");
+		// Reads the contents of test.txt, and interpolates local values, similar to single quote string interpolation
+		// Same as writing greeting = 'Hello my name is $name and I am ${age-5} years old'
+		// Result will be "Hello my name is Jason and I am 20 years old";

 	// Import a whole package to make sure it's included in compilation.
 Does not affect dead-code-elimination.

 	CompileTime.importPackage("server.controllers");